 Clinical practicum hours are completed with community preceptors in a variety of settings and a scholarly project completed over four semesters will allow you to explore in-depth critical issues in healthcare and share your work within the healthcare community.

-Candidates for this program are bachelors-prepared nurses who wish to pursue careers as nurse practitioners.
+Candidates for this program are bachelor's-prepared nurses who wish to pursue careers as nurse practitioners.
+Transfer up to nine credits into the program.